pollinations/pollinations/README.md

 ## 🌸 Pollinations

 Pollinations is an effort to make generative art more approachable.
 There are three main components.
-- A React frontend
+- A React frontend that hosts a variety of notebooks that produce generative art
-- IPFS for pubsub and storage
+- The Interplanetary Filesystem for decentralized censorship resistant communication and storage
-- Notebooks running on Google Collab (for the cloud GPUs)
+- Pollinations are run on Google Colab (for the cloud GPUs)

+[Instructions](docs/instructions.md) on using Pollinations.AI.

 ## 🔗 Links